Sharmisha9/NLP-Project/Documentation.md

 # Understanding Output and Results
 Outputs in EDA.ipynb include summaries and visualizations, which help in assessing the distribution, trends, and anomalies in the data.
-Outputs in LSTM-final.ipynb include the model's performance metrics like accuracy and loss over training epochs, as well as the final prediction results visualized through appropriate plots.
+Outputs in LSTM-final.ipynb include the model's performance metrics like accuracy and loss over training epochs, as well as the final prediction results visualized through appropriate plots which can be found in the results folder.